object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 do this is `--pdb`.
 However, in order to have a useful debugging session two other options are usually required.
 The first issue is that, by default, pytest does not print the output of tests.
-Using a debugger without seeing the output is a somewhat fruitless endevour, so we pass `-s` to have pytest print all output.
+Using a debugger without seeing the output is a somewhat fruitless endeavour, so we pass `-s` to have pytest print all output.
 Finally, if one test is failing then often many will, and we usually want to work on one test at a time.
 We therefore run, for example: